 Vapers don’t need gimmicks; there is no electronic value in a unique design or a novel shape.
-All they want is power, performance, and reliability at a good price.
-SMOK provides that over and over with their many devices, including this one: the SMOK KOOPOR Mini 2.
+All they want is power, performance, and reliability at a reasonable price.
+Smok provides that over and over with their many devices, including the Smok Koopor Mini 2.

 The USB port on a device signifies one or both of two functions.
-It can be there to recharge the battery or it could be for upgrading firmware.
-Most companies with removable batteries recommend doing so rather than recharging cells internally, but you have the choice with this SMOK KOOPOR Mini 2.
-Upgrade firmware (chipset controls) as well, watching SMOK’s website for signs that new features are available to download.
+It can be there to recharge the battery, or it could be for upgrading firmware.
+Most companies with removable batteries recommend doing so rather than recharging cells internally, but you have the choice with this Smok Koopor Mini 2.
+Upgrade firmware (chipset controls) and watching Smok’s website for signs that new features are available to download.

 The single driver system, according to manufacturers, limits your voltage system to either boosting or bucking voltage.
-With the Dual Driver System (DDS), the KOOPOR is capable of doing both, so voltage is constantly monitored and regulated.
-This is an attentive PCB, concerned for the regularity of performance and also your safety.
+With the Dual Driver System (DDS), the Koopor can do both, so the voltage is constantly monitored and regulated.
+It is an attentive PCB, concerned for the regularity of performance and also your safety.

 You thought ESP meant something else?
 At SMOK, they’re talking about resistance monitoring.
-Their high-frequency system (HFDMR) is able to detect the resistance of your atomizer coil constantly; I’m talking about micro-seconds here.
-That means every second, their HFDMR checks resistance thousands of times to ensure precise heat control.
+Their high-frequency system (HFDMR) can constantly detect your atomizer coil’s resistance; I’m talking about micro-seconds here.
+That means every second.
+Their HFDMR checks resistance thousands of times to ensure precise heat control.
 Resistance is adjusted at the same time to remain uniform as you puff.

 Temp Control and Variable Watt Settings

-The KOOPOR Mini 2 is an 80W device which can be run with atomizers containing Kanthal wire or TC wire.
+The Koopor Mini 2 is an 80W device that can be run with atomizers containing Kanthal wire or TC wire.
 Select a setting and coil.
-You can adjust these values by pressing plus and minus buttons lined-up side-by-side below the screen and above the USB port.
+You can adjust these values by pressing the plus and minus buttons lined up side-by-side below the screen and above the USB port.

 A large power button above the screen lets you choose modes.
-Vary wattage from 1W all the way up and temp between 200F and 600F.
+Vary wattage from 1W up and temp between 200F and 600F.
 In the latter setting, you can build or install coils as low as 0.06 ohms.
 That is atomizer agility at its finest.

 Although this might cast a bit of shadow, it stops the screen from coming into direct contact with the floor if you drop the mod.
 The frame is durable, but screens are often fragile.

-Several companies supply the KOOPOR Mini 2 by SMOK as part of a starter set.
-It will be packaged with a sub ohm atomizer tank such as the Helmet, also by SMOK; a 2-ml RBA with an insulated mouthpiece and metal reinforcement around the glass.
+Several companies supply the Koopor Mini 2 by Smok as part of a starter set.
+It comes in a package with a sub-ohm atomizer tank, such as the Helmet and Smok, a 2-ml RBA with an insulated mouthpiece, and metal reinforcement around the glass.
 The TFV4 is more flexible; pre-built Nickel 200 coils are available.